They say that travel broadens the mind, but you really can’t understand what that truly means until you have experienced it first-hand.

 I may now not be rich, but I am far richer for having travelled to places unknown to many.

 Travel also makes you grow as a person.
 You are pushed outside of your comfort zone and then, you get the surprise of your life.
 I’ve had guns waved at me in the province of Zamboanga, got stranded in Calayan Cagayan.
 Imagine yourself living in a remote island where the supply of electricity is limited.
-No phone signal, no theater, no big malls, no television, very rough road… Will you survive?
+No phone signal, no GPS tracker, no theater, no big malls, no television, very rough road… Will you survive?

 I can say I was able to experience it.
 And to think that, if I had never taken my very first trip on the plane all those years ago, I might still be pushing pens in the same old office.